DataScientist248/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 •	subject - The ID of the test subject

-•	activity - The type of activity performed when the corresponding measurements were taken
+•	activitylabel - The type of activity performed when the corresponding measurements were taken

 MEASUREMENTS